phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000.md

 ## Preparing the board

-- Firstly, you should copy the disk image `phoenix-armv7a9-zynq7000.disk` from the `_boot` directory to SD card and rename it to BOOT.bin.
+- Firstly, you should copy the disk image `phoenix-armv7a9-zynq7000.disk` from the `_boot` directory to SD card and rename it to `BOOT.bin`.

 - Then, insert the SD card into the board.